ying-tang/help-documentation/_drafts/k2k-federation.md

 By default, a mapping called `mapping-for-k2k-federation` is created for the `cloud_admin` credentials on the Identity Provider by which they are mapped to a local group called `cloud_admin`.
 This group has the role `cloud_admin` access to the demo project.

-The flow of setting up K2K federation is:
+The flow of setting up K2K federation is as follows:

-**1. Manage groups on the Service Provider (Federated users will have the same access rights as the group)** **2.
-Manage mappings on the Service Provider (Map remote Identity Provider users to local service provider groups)**
+**1. First, manage groups on the Service Provider (Federated users will have the same access rights as the group)**

+**2. Next, manage mappings on the Service Provider (Map remote Identity Provider users to local service provider groups)**

 ## Managing Groups